mbolam/DSWS_OpenRefine/3-start.md

 # Start OpenRefine

-1. **Start the Java app:** Opening Refine differs depending on your OS, but in all cases the app will start running in a terminal window which you can ignore and minimize (but do not close!).
+1. **Start the Java app:** Opening Refine differs depending on your OS, but in most cases the app will start running in a terminal window which you can ignore and minimize (but do not close!).
     - Windows: double click `openrefine.exe` (You may get a warning that the publisher could not be verified, ignore it, and click *Run*.
 Once open, pin the Refine icon to your taskbar for easy access in the future).
     - Mac: click Refine icon.
     - Linux: in the OpenRefine directory open terminal and type `./refine`.